huggingface/blog/document-ai.md

 Should you use higher-resolution images?
 When using images with [LayoutLMv2](https://huggingface.co/docs/transformers/main/en/model_doc/layoutlmv2), it downscales them to 224 by 224, whereas [Donut](https://huggingface.co/docs/transformers/model_doc/donut) uses the full high-resolution image.
 However, using the full high-resolution image dramatically increases the memory required for training and inference.

 How are you evaluating the model?
 Watch out for misaligned bounding boxes.
 You should ensure bounding boxes provided by the OCR engine of your choice align with the model processor.
 Verifying this can save you from unexpectedly poor results.
 Second, let your project requirements guide your evaluation metrics.
 For example, in some tasks like token classification or question answering, a 100% match may not be the best metric.
 A metric like partial match could allow for many more potential tokens to be considered, such as “Acme” and “inside Acme” as a match.
+Finally, consider ethical issues during your evaluation as these models may be working with biased data or provide unstable outcomes that could biased against certain groups of people.

 </div>
     </div>